You come as an individual and join a thriving community

 Some clients have different volunteers ringing and writing to them as we recognise that each person evokes different conversations, and when you live alone there are a lot of hours to fill!

-15 volunteers are making socially-distanced garden/doorstop visits to their clients, but these will stop over the winter.
+Over the summer 15 volunteers made socially-distanced garden/doorstop visits to their clients, but these have stopped over the winter.
 We recognise that there really is no substitute for face to face contact and clients have told us how much they value this real person contact

 Zoom Gathering September 2020

 We also hold monthly Zoom Community Gatherings and fortnightly Zoom mini-Gatherings for volunteers and clients who are online.
 If anyone is unfamiliar with the Zoom video-conferencing tool our digital volunteers can offer support over the phone.

 These Zoom meetings have the advantage of enabling people to see others in a group.
 People can interact and share their personal news in a small group (6 people); they can also benefit from hearing from speakers in a bigger group or taking part in interactive sessions eg, quizzes and polls.